 People talked about “the queue” as if it was some otherworldly thing, much like the monsters from Stranger Things, and you basically sign your life over to it for 2, 3, 4, 5, 6, 7 hours and possibly make it out alive.

-Whether you’re like me and not too familiar with what the Wimbledon queue entails, or you’ve been dreaming of participating for years and have finally got your chance, I’ve put together an American girl’s guide to queuing at Wimbledon to help us all get through this classic British experience in mostly one piece, as it’s one of the quirkiest things to do in London.
+Whether you’re like me and not too familiar with what the Wimbledon queue entails, or you’ve been dreaming of participating for years and have finally got your chance, I’ve put together a Wimbledon queue guide to help us all get through this classic British experience in mostly one piece, as it’s one of the quirkiest things to do in London.

 How Does Queuing at Wimbledon Work?